1B05H1N/appsec-prodsec-reference/when-interviewing-methodology.md

 ### 1. **Basic Security Knowledge**

-1. What is the OWASP Top Ten and why is it important for web application security?
+- What is the OWASP Top Ten and why is it important for web application security?
-2. Can you explain the difference between authentication and authorization?
+- Can you explain the difference between authentication and authorization?
-3. What are some common security vulnerabilities in web applications, and how can they be mitigated?
+- What are some common security vulnerabilities in web applications, and how can they be mitigated?

 ### 2. **Technical Skills**

-1. Have you used any specific security tools or frameworks in your previous work or projects?
+- Have you used any specific security tools or frameworks in your previous work or projects?
-2. Can you describe the process of conducting a security code review or penetration testing?
+- Can you describe the process of conducting a security code review or penetration testing?
-3. What programming languages are you comfortable working with, and how do you ensure code security in those languages?
+- What programming languages are you comfortable working with, and how do you ensure code security in those languages?

 ### 3. **Incident Response**

-1. How would you handle a security incident involving a data breach in a web application you are responsible for securing?
+- How would you handle a security incident involving a data breach in a web application you are responsible for securing?
-2. Can you describe your experience with incident response plans or security incident simulations?
+- Can you describe your experience with incident response plans or security incident simulations?

 ### 4. **Secure Development Practices**

-1. How do you ensure that security is integrated into the software development lifecycle (SDLC)?
+- How do you ensure that security is integrated into the software development lifecycle (SDLC)?
-2. What are some common security best practices for designing and coding applications?
+- What are some common security best practices for designing and coding applications?

 ### 5. **Knowledge of Security Standards and Compliance**

-1. Are you familiar with industry standards like ISO 27001, NIST, or PCI DSS
-    1. How do they relate to your work?
+- Are you familiar with industry standards like ISO 27001, NIST, or PCI DSS?
+How do they relate to your work?
-2. Have you been involved in compliance audits or assessments?
+- Have you been involved in compliance audits or assessments?

 ### 6. **Threat Modeling**

-1. Can you explain what threat modeling is and how it's used in the context of application security?
+- Can you explain what threat modeling is and how it's used in the context of application security?
-2. Have you performed threat modeling for any applications before?
+- Have you performed threat modeling for any applications before?
 If so, what methodologies did you use?

 ### 7. **Communication and Collaboration**

-1. How do you communicate security findings or recommendations to development teams who may not have a strong security background?
+- How do you communicate security findings or recommendations to development teams who may not have a strong security background?
-2. Can you describe a situation where you had to work closely with a development or operations team to address a security issue?
+- Can you describe a situation where you had to work closely with a development or operations team to address a security issue?

 ### 8. **Problem-Solving Skills**

-1. Give an example of a particularly challenging security issue you've encountered and how you resolved it.
+- Give an example of a particularly challenging security issue you've encountered and how you resolved it.
-2. How do you stay updated on the latest security threats and mitigation techniques?
+- How do you stay updated on the latest security threats and mitigation techniques?

 ### 9. **Ethical and Legal Considerations**

-1. How do you approach ethical considerations in your work, such as responsible disclosure of vulnerabilities?
+- How do you approach ethical considerations in your work, such as responsible disclosure of vulnerabilities?
-2. Are you familiar with relevant laws and regulations related to data protection and privacy?
+- Are you familiar with relevant laws and regulations related to data protection and privacy?

 ### 10. **Personal Development and Learning**

-1. What steps do you take to continuously improve your knowledge and skills in application security?
+- What steps do you take to continuously improve your knowledge and skills in application security?
-2. Are there any recent security-related projects or certifications you've pursued?
+- Are there any recent security-related projects or certifications you've pursued?

 ### 11. **Scenario-Based Questions**

-1. Present a hypothetical security scenario related to a common vulnerability (e.g., SQL injection, XSS) and ask how the candidate would address it.
+- Present a hypothetical security scenario related to a common vulnerability (e.g., SQL injection, XSS) and ask how the candidate would address it.

 ### 12. **Behavioral Questions**

-1. Ask about situations in which the candidate had to prioritize security tasks or handle security incidents effectively.
+- Ask about situations in which the candidate had to prioritize security tasks or handle security incidents effectively.

 ---